UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 ## Create a service principal name

 > [!IMPORTANT]
-> Azure AD Graph has been on a deprecation path since June 30, 2020, and will be retired on June 30, 2022.
-After June 30, 2022, apps will no longer receive responses from the Azure AD Graph endpoint `https://graph.windows.net/`.
+> Azure AD Graph has been on a deprecation path since 30th June 2020, and will be retired on 30th June 2022.
+After 30th June 2022, applications will no longer receive responses from the Azure AD Graph endpoint `https://graph.windows.net/`.
 >
-> As of October 2021, the Az PowerShell module is still using the deprecated Azure AD Graph API for cmdlets targeting Azure Active Directory (e.g. Get-AzAdApplication).
-However, Microsoft [has stated that they will update the module](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/automate-and-manage-azure-ad-tasks-at-scale-with-the-microsoft/bc-p/2436184/highlight/true#M3513) to use the newer and supported 'Microsoft Graph' API.
+> As of October 2021, the Az PowerShell module is still using the deprecated Azure AD Graph API for cmdlets targeting Azure Active Directory (for example, Get-AzAdApplication).
+However, Microsoft [has stated that they will update the module](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/automate-and-manage-azure-ad-tasks-at-scale-with-the-microsoft/bc-p/2436184/highlight/true#M3513) to use the newer and supported Microsoft Graph API.

 ## [Public Azure and Azure Stack Hub SPN](#tab/tabid-1)